noahdixon/toystore/docs/DesignDoc.md

-# Fault Tolerant Tiered Microservices-Based Toy Store
+# Multi-Tiered, Microservice-Based Toy StoreFault Tolerant Tiered Microservices-Based Toy Store

 ## Introduction

-This project implements a web application backend for an online toy store using a multi-tier architecture with containerized microservices that communicate via gRPC.
+This project implements a web application backend for a fictional toy store using a multi-tier architecture with containerized microservices that communicate via gRPC.
 It also includes a simulated client program that sends requests to the backend via an HTTP-based REST API.